 - ⇒ Ability to be independent and know how to keep themselves safe and healthy physically and mentally

 - ⇒ An education that recognises the uniqueness of each individual in our community

 - ⇒ A broad, balanced, challenging and relevant curriculum which caters for the needs of individual children.

 Within our happy and secure atmosphere, children are valued for themselves and will experience a wide range of balanced learning opportunities that will help them grow into independent and caring people.

 We provide an education of the highest quality within the context of Christian beliefs and practice, serving our community to the best of our ability.
 We encourage an understanding of the meaning and significance of faith, and promote Christian values through the experiences we offer to all our pupils.

 Our strong Christian ethos is promoted and reflected in our Values Education, RE and PHSE programmes.
 Children enjoy 'learning about' and 'learning from' our values of the month, interactive bible stoires and PHSE themes of the term.

 Collective worship that is Christian-based is central to the life of our school.
 A daily assembly is held either as a whole school or in Key Stages and gives us the special time in which to celebrate achievement and share good work.
 'Stars of the Week' are awarded to for effort and pupils receive gold leaves to place on our golden tree.
-Parents are regularly invited to join us and Nicky, our local vicar, leads assembly once a week.
+Parents are regularly invited to join us and Mandy, our local vicar, leads assembly once a week.

 The impact of daily Collective Worship is immediate in terms of involvement and enjoyment at the time, but there is a longer term impact that is seen in children’s attitudes and behaviour.